Note

 Commodity price (undiscounted marginals of Equation COMMODITY_BALANCE_GT and Equation COMMODITY_BALANCE_LT)

-Emission price (undiscounted marginals of Equation EMISSION_CONSTRAINT)
+Emission price (undiscounted marginals of emission_equivalence)

 System costs at the node level net of energy trade revenues/cost